 Advantages of Android

-2. Easier App Store Approval Google Play Store has a more lenient approval process:
+2. Easier App Store Approval Google Play Store goes easier on you during review:

 - Faster review times (typically hours to 2-3 days)